 There are other tours which are guided, although these usually only follow a part of the Route, or include a part of Route 66 in a much larger tour.
-For example, Intrepid Travel offer this tour,
+You can see more Route 66 tour options here.

 Safety on Route 66

 We didn’t have any problems travelling Route 66, however you should always be vigilant when travelling and practice basic safety precautions like keeping your valuables out of sight.

 The larger cities in the USA certainly have their crime problems, as with anywhere in the world, whilst you will find that smaller towns tend to have low crime rates.